ckob/ado-syntax-highlighter/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Building from Source

+1. Clone this repository.
+2. Run `make package`.
+This will build and zip both extensions into the `/dist` directory.
+3. You can then load the unpacked build directories (`dist/chrome_build` and `dist/firefox_build`) into your browser for testing.

 ## License